Musaveershaik/aws-fullstack-inventory-app-deployment/README.md

 - **package.json**: List of dependencies and scripts.
 - **tsconfig.json**: TypeScript configuration.

-The `server/src/index.ts` file includes routes for:
+The `server/src/index.ts` file includes the following routes:

 - **Dashboard**: `./routes/dashboardRoutes`
 - **Product**: `./routes/productRoutes`
 - **User**: `./routes/userRoutes`
 - **Expense**: `./routes/expenseRoutes`

+Make sure to configure these routes in the API Gateway to ensure that requests are properly routed to your backend application.

 ## Deployment Instructions